acidvegas/acid-drop/README.md

 If you are familiar with or use [Internet Relay Chat](https://en.wikipedia.org/wiki/IRC), we have a team of developers working on this project in **#comms** on **[irc.supernets.org](irc://irc.supernets.org)**, join us if you have ideas, bugs, or want to get your hands dirty & develope this project with us.

+Consider sponsoring our project, all the money goes towards motivation to develope on this, we also like buying T-Decks for people who want to learn about this stuff!

 ![](./.screens/preview.png)

 # Flashing the Firmware